lisawim/ElCiPFASST/tutorial.md

 # Tutorial

-## 1. Relation between current and voltage
+## 1. Basics
-Before we dive in to the complex world of power systems, some relations between current and voltage has to be looked at and explained.
+Before we dive in to the complex world of power systems, some theory about electrical circuits has to be looked at and explained.
+Relations between current and voltage for circuit elements provide the fundamentals for a derivation of a system of ordinary differential equations (ODE).
+Furthermore, _Kirchhoff's laws_ are needed to describe the connections of currents and voltages in a circuit.

+### 1.1 Relation between current and voltage
+This subsection deals with the relation between current and voltages of an object.
 It illustrates the basis for the modelling.
 One of the relation is _Ohm's law_, which states that the relation between current and voltage in an object is described by

 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?I=\dfrac{V}{R}," title="https://latex.codecogs.com/svg.image?I=\dfrac{V}{R}," />